SAP/ai-sdk-js/.changeset/seven-chairs-change.md

 '@sap-ai-sdk/foundation-models': minor
 ---

-[New Functionality] Support streaming for Azure OpenAI chat completion in `foudation-models`.
+[New Functionality] Support streaming chat completion in the Azure OpenAI client in `foundation-models`.